iqtree/iqtree.github.io/doc/Home.md

 * __Efficient search algorithm__: Fast and effective stochastic algorithm to reconstruct phylogenetic trees by maximum likelihood.
 IQ-TREE compares favorably to RAxML and PhyML in terms of likelihood while requiring similar amount of computing time ([Nguyen et al., 2015]).
 * __Ultrafast bootstrap__: An ultrafast bootstrap approximation (UFBoot) to assess branch supports.
-UFBoot is 10 to 40 times faster than RAxML rapid bootstrap and obtains less biased support values ([Minh et al., 2013]).
+UFBoot is 10 to 40 times faster than RAxML rapid bootstrap and obtains less biased support values ([Minh et al., 2013]; [Hoang et al., in press]).
 * __Ultrafast model selection__: An ultrafast and automatic model selection (ModelFinder) which is 10 to 100 times faster than jModelTest and ProtTest.
 ModelFinder also finds best-fit partitioning scheme like PartitionFinder.
 * __Big Data Analysis__: Supporting huge datasets with thousands of sequences or millions of alignment sites via [checkpointing](Command-Reference#checkpointing-to-resume-stopped-run), safe numerical and low memory mode.
 [Multicore CPUs](Tutorial#utilizing-multi-core-cpus) and [parallel MPI system](Compilation-Guide#compiling-mpi-version) are utilized to speedup analysis.
 * __Phylogenetic testing__: Several fast branch tests like SH-aLRT and aBayes test ([Anisimova et al., 2011]) and tree topology tests like the approximately unbiased (AU) test ([Shimodaira, 2002]).